NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

     discarding gross outliers).

 --alignment-method <string (default: point-to-plane)>
     The type of iterative closest point method to use.
-Choices: point-to-plane, point-to-point, similarity-point-to-point, fgr, least-squares,
+Choices: point-to-plane, point-to-point, similarity-point-to-plane,
+    similarity-point-to-point, fgr, least-squares,
-    similarity-least-squares
+    similarity-least-squares.

 --highest-accuracy
     Compute with highest accuracy for point-to-plane (can be much slower).